PSEA is a community of education professionals who make a difference in the lives of students every day.

 Professional Publications Library

-Twenty-two years is 22 years too long.
-That’s what PSEA has been telling lawmakers and Gov. Josh Shapiro about how important it is to enact a cost-of-living adjustment for more than 40,000 educators and support professionals who haven’t had a pension COLA since 2002.
+Twenty-three years is 23 years too long.
+That’s what PSEA has been telling lawmakers and Gov. Josh Shapiro about how important it is to enact a cost-of-living adjustment for more than 40,000 retired educators and support professionals who haven’t had a pension COLA since 2002.

-PSEA made a full court press this year to finally get this issue over the finish line, with PSEA-Retired members leading the charge.
-Members sent thousands of postcards and emails to lawmakers, appeared on news programs, attended rallies, and supported our Government Relations team in their direct work with lawmakers.
+PSEA made a full court press over the last two years to finally get this issue over the finish line, with PSEA-Retired members leading the charge.
+Members sent thousands of postcards and emails to lawmakers, appeared on news programs, attended rallies, and met with lawmakers in the Capitol and in district offices.

 "Many [Pre-Act 9 retirees] retired at much lower salaries.
 Some of them chose not to take Social Security.
 They need our help.
 Their pension does not cover the food, the medicines, their utilities."